4 Example Money Stories To Help You Understand Your Own

 I met Natasha on a zoom webinar.
 She told me about her life and that she is now the breadwinner of her family and her husband is staying home with their young daughter.

-She really wants Juan to talk with her about their finances and how they will build wealth together as a couple over time.
+She really wants Juan to talk with her about their finances, including student loan debt, and how they will build wealth together as a couple over time.
 She feels frustrated that Juan won’t talk with her.

 She explains that her family is from Mexico and immigrated to the United States.
 She has worked hard and learned from an early age that she was responsible for taking care of herself as well as her family.